rizac/stream2segment/README.md

  `-e` This [makes the package editable](https://pip.pypa.io/en/stable/reference/pip_install/#install-editable).
-  A typical advantage of an editable package is that when you run `git pull` to fetch a new version you don't need to reinstall it but the new version will be already available for use
+  A typical advantage of an editable package is that when you run `git pull` to fetch a new version that does not need new requirements (e.g. a bugfix), you don't need to reinstall it but the new version will be already available for use

  `-r ./requirements.txt`: install requirements with specific versions. `pip install` by default skips already installed requirements if they satisfy Stream2segment minimum